BeginWallet/begin-core/NPM_PUBLISH.md

 This page describes our use of NPM packages for internal code sharing.

-In this initial phase, we're using *Private* repos, and for that, we need to use the Github Packages solution.
+In this initial phase, we're using Github Packages solution for this project.

 ## Get a Personal Access Token